 We all know that tires are a crucial component of the chassis and substantially influence the vehicle dynamics.
 But how much is ‘substantially’?
-And what can we do to make sure the tire positively contributes to the overall driving safety and behavior?
+And can how can tire modeling solutions contribute to a better overall driving safety and behavior?

 If this triggered your attention, let’s make it yet more compelling … How about getting all the above, while speeding up your time-to-market, and balance the vehicle’s performance with NVH and aerodynamics?
 I hear you thinking: “Now, we’re talking!”